 What if you still have a tell-tale odor after you've gone over the affected area several times?
 Hanging an air freshener in your car can help, especially if the airjust seems a little bit off.
 Remember that an air freshener only masks unpleasant odors and doesn't rid them.
 A hanging air freshener can help odor until it dissipates entirely.
 You can even try a few drops of essential oil like lemon or orange placed in a diffuser if you want to give the interior a pleasant smell.

-6.2 Activated Charcoal, Coffee Grounds or White Vinegar
+Natural Deodorizers: Activated Charcoal, Coffee Grounds, or White Vinegar for Car Odor Control

 Several other natural substances can help absorb a lingering smell.
 Fill a bowl with activated charcoal, coffee grounds on white vinegar.
 Leave the substance in there overnight and keep repeating until the smell is gone.
 Remember o change the bowl daily.
 Note that these substances will all have lingering smells also for a time, but it sure beats what you previously had.